Matt-Allen44/Quik/README.md

 > access localhost using any web browser

-### Configuration
+### Dependencies

-To configure a development enviroment you must first install Socket.IO and Express, this can be done with the method as follows:
+Quik is reliant on the following packages:
+> socket.io, express@4.10.2, sanitize-html

+These can be installed with the following commands:
 > npm install --save socket.io

 > npm install --save express@4.10.2